daper/swarm-cluster/README.md

 ## ![swarm.png](https://github.com/daper/swarm-cluster/raw/master/resources/swarm.png "Swarm Icon") High Availability Cluster

-This project aims to analyze and give an arquitecture solucition for a high availability cluster of a common 3 layer stack; composed by database, app and front-end.
+This project aims to analyze and give an arquitecture solution for a high availability cluster of a common 3 layer stack; composed by database, app and front-end.
 In order to achive that purpose it uses the following tools:

 - __Ansible__ an open-source software provisioning.
 - __CoreOS__ as base operative system.
 Which comes also with __docker__.